-A new law in Ohio requires employers to electronically submit quarterly contribution, payroll, and wage reports.
+A new law in Ohio requires employers to electronically submit the quarterly contribution, payroll, and wage reports.
 SwipeClock makes this easy!

 Oregon Employment Laws in 2018

 A new Oregon law (HB 3008) prohibits employers from compelling employees to falsify documents regarding hours worked and compensation received.
-Employers who violate th is law are subject to private action, payment of actual damages, penalties, fees and costs.
+Employers who violate this law are subject to private action, payment of actual damages, penalties, fees, and costs.
 Using SwipeClock’s timekeeping software makes this a non-issue for employers.

-In addition Oregon also amended their paid sick leave law to allow caps on accrual and add additional clarifications.
-Lastly Oregon became the first state to pass restrictive scheduling laws for all large employers in retail, hospitality and food services.
+In addition, Oregon also amended their paid sick leave law to allow caps on accrual and add additional clarifications.
+Lastly, Oregon became the first state to pass restrictive scheduling laws for all large employers in retail, hospitality and food services.

 Puerto Rico Employment Laws in 2018

 Puerto Rico passed two equal pay laws (16-2017 and 61-201).
 These laws ban employers from seeking salary history from applicants and prohibit pay discrimination among employees performing comparable work.
-They also require government contractors to comply with the equal pay laws.
+They also require government contractors to comply with equal pay laws.

 Rhode Island Employment Laws in 2018